conan-io/docs/reference/commands/report/diff.rst

 Available formatters
 --------------------

-text formatter
+Text Formatter
 ^^^^^^^^^^^^^^

 By default, it displays this format, which is the format provided by a ``git diff`` between the packages.

-json formatter
+JSON Formatter
 ^^^^^^^^^^^^^^

-You can obtain the result in JSON format, providing a structured output that is perfect for consumption by other scripts
+You can obtain the result in JSON format, providing a structured output that is perfect for consumption by other scripts.

 .. code-block:: bash

     $ conan report diff -or="mylib/1.0" -nr="mylib/2.0" --format=json

-html formatter
+HTML Formatter
 ^^^^^^^^^^^^^^

 The HTML format generates a small self-contained static web page in a single HTML file.
 This page lets you conveniently visualize the changes in the recipe as well as the changes in the source files of your libraries.
-It contains filters to include and exclude key words.
-And shortcuts to all the changed files
+It contains filters to include and exclude keywords and shortcuts to all the changed files.

 .. code-block:: bash